nx-boat-tools/nx-boat-tools/packages/docker/README.md

 ### `publish`

 The `publish` executor will create tags for `latest` and the version in the project's `package.json` file, then upload the image to either the user or repo specifed by runing the corresponding `docker push` commands.

 #### 🚩  Note:

+If no `package.json` exists for the project or it does not specify a version then only `latest` will be tagged and pushed.

+#### 🚩  Note: